eytanohana/Graph-Algorithms/README.md

 The ordering we get is known as a topological sort of the graph and the algorithm that solves this problem is unsurprisingly called [Toposort](Topo-Sort.ipynb) and is actually a very simple algorithm to understand.

+## Pathfinding algorithms

+There are many path finding algorithms out there.
+They all come in different flavors.
+Some are single source shortest path algorithms that find the shortest path from a single vertex to every other vertex in the graph.
+Others are all-pair shortest paths algorithms which find the shortest path from any vertext to any other vertex in a graph.

 ---

  - single shortest path